 The true value of the Apple-1 computer is its historical significance.
-It was the very first Apple computer.
-The foundation on which the entire Apple corporation was built.
+It was the very first Apple computer—the foundation on which the entire Apple corporation was built.

 The development of the Apple-1 led to the extraordinarily successful Apple II computer shortly thereafter.
 Steve Wozniak, the developer of both computers, was only able to design the Apple II because of the experience and money made with the Apple-1.

-There is an excellent discussion about which computer had the biggest impact or which computer is the most 'important'.
+There is an excellent discussion about which computer had the biggest impact or which computer is the most 'important.'
 From the user's point of view, it's definitely not the Apple-1.

-Its value lies in being the first of a highly successful company that successfully marketed all kinds of groundbreaking products.
+Its value lies in being the first of a highly successful company that marketed all kinds of groundbreaking products.
 For years, the prices of many vintage computers have been rising unceasingly.

 Regarding the Apple-1, Steve Jobs' contributions were to have bought some chips cheaply, to have cleverly sold the first 50 Apple-1s to Paul Terrell of the Byte Shop, and most importantly, to have convinced Steve Wozniak to want to sell the Apple-1 at a profit.

-The value is what a collector, investor or museum is willing to pay for it.
-It is the same with cars, paintings etc.
+The value is what a collector, investor, or museum is willing to pay for it.
+It is the same with cars, paintings, etc.

 In fact, it is extremely surprising that the computers are not being traded for significantly more money.
 The first product of a multi-trillion dollar company with iconic founders Steve Jobs and Steve Wozniak should be enough for collectors to pay horrendous sums.
 This will happen as soon as the relevant clientele has these products on its radar.